Israel–Morocco relations: Israel recognizes Moroccan sovereignty over Western Sahara

 On July 17, 2023, Israeli prime minister Benjamin Netanyahu recognized Morocco's sovereignty over the Western Sahara in a letter to King Mohammed VI.
 Netanyahu stated that Israel's decision would be applied in all relevant governmental actions and communicated to the United Nations, regional and international organizations, and all countries with which Israel has diplomatic relations.
 He also expressed a favorable consideration for opening a consulate in the city of Dakhla, located in the Western Sahara.

 In September 2023, it was announced that in a historic first, the head of Morocco's Senate, Enaam Mayara, would visit the Israeli Knesset on September 7.

-Gaza war

-On 6 April 2025, tens of thousands of Moroccans participated in one of the largest demonstrations in Rabat in months, protesting against Israel’s ongoing military campaign in Gaza and expressing strong opposition to U.S. support for the war.
-The protestors condemned the normalization of Israel–Morocco relations, established under the 2020 Abraham Accords, and criticized recent proposals by U.S. officials to forcibly relocate Palestinians as part of Gaza’s reconstruction.
-Public anger in Morocco has intensified amid rising Palestinian casualties and widespread displacement.
+Benjamin Netanyahu's 30 May 2024 appearance on La Chaîne Info with of a map of Morocco without Western Sahara caused outrage among Moroccans, with Moroccan newspapers seeing it as a provocation.
+Israeli Foreign Ministry spokesperson Hassan Kaabia called it a mistake.

+Moroccans continued to express opposition to the normalization of ties amid Israel’s ongoing military campaign in Gaza, with demonstrations in April 2025 and April 2026.

 Moroccan Jewish community

-Jews have a long historical presence in Morocco, where they are presently the largest Jewish community in the Arab world.
-The Moroccan government has tolerated its Jewish community, even after the establishment of the State of Israel in 1948, facilitating the secret tie between Israel and Morocco.
-Moroccan-organized Jewish emigration to Israel continued while the kingdom still managed to maintain strong ties with the Israeli government through its remaining Jews.
-Moroccan mellahs (Jewish Quarters) also exist in some cities.
+Jews have a long presence in Morocco, where they are once were the largest Jewish community in the Arab world.
+After the establishment of the State of Israel in 1948, many Moroccan Jews went to Israel.

-Morocco is the only Arab nation to have a Jewish museum, which has been praised by Moroccans and Jewish communities alike.
-A large community of Moroccan Jews live around the world.